viniciusromani/posts-library/README.md

 ## Improvements/Ideas

-* What if we develop a carrousel for posts that have more than 3 pictures?
+* What if we set scrolling to be horizontal instead of vertical on  `NPicturesView`
 * Testing is life!
 Let's add some
 * We could try to replace standard `UIRefreshControl` loading to a `Skeleton` loading, it might look good? ham?
-* A zoom of a post detail screen would also fit well (I think!)

 ## Built With